• Skip to primary navigation

 FEBRUARY IS HERE YA’LL!
 CAN YOU BELIEVE IT?
 FEBRUARY WRAPS UP THE TIME OF YEAR WHEN OUR BODIES ARE CRAVING “REST AND REFRESH” TIME.

 (Total sidebar factoid🤓: yes, we’re all seeing and hearing and perhaps paying high prices for “rare” chicken eggs right now.
-Who knows exactly “why” this is going on this particular year 🧐(hang on while I adjust my well worn tinfoil hat), but winter months ARE common for chickens to rest and rejuvenate their oviducts.
-God made them that way so that they can lead longer productive lives.
-He did the same for us too…… embrace this last month of hibernation and take care of you!)
+Who knows exactly “why” this is going on this particular year 🧐(hang on while I adjust my well-worn tinfoil hat), but winter months ARE common for chickens to rest and rejuvenate their oviducts.
+God made them that way so that they can lead long productive lives.
+He did the same for us too…… embrace this last month of hibernation and take care of yourself!)

 I don’t know of another company that will give someone $190.00+ worth of product for free when spending 300+$, (or $96 for spending $190+), and yet YL does…. every single month. 🥰